ubc-library-rbsc/gillis-2021/pages/communications.md

 Photographs from before their forced removal offered an important way for Nikkei to remain connected with their pasts, and also to continue to foster a type of visual knowledge of changes to places and people that they missed.

-Art historian Namiko Kunimoto writes, “As Japanese Canadians were uprooted from familiar communities throughout British Columbia and were overwhelmed by the loss of loved ones, photography was a way to re-centre themselves within a seemingly stable, yet imaginary, network of relations.
+{% include feature/blockquote.html text="As Japanese Canadians were uprooted from familiar communities throughout British Columbia and were overwhelmed by the loss of loved ones, photography was a way to re-centre themselves within a seemingly stable, yet imaginary, network of relations.
 Looking became an act of exchange with the subject – conflating the act of seeing with the act of knowing.
-At a time when all else familiar had been lost, photographs were the internee's ‘most cherished possession’.”
+At a time when all else familiar had been lost, photographs were the internee's ‘most cherished possession’" author="Namiko Kunimoto (2004)" citation="Intimate Archives: Japanese-Canadian family photography, 1939–1949" %}

 When they could, the letter writers also sent photos in return.
 When they did not have access to their own camera, traveling photographers offered a way for folks to have their photos taken.